bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/scrap.md

 JavaScript — Double Equals vs. Triple Equals*Learn equality in JavaScript in 3 minutes*[codeburst.io](http://codeburst.io)

-Why Use the Triple-Equals Operator in JavaScript? - Impressive Webs*“Determining whether two variables are equivalent is one of the most important operations in programming.”
+Why Use the Triple-Equals Operator in JavaScript? - Impressive Webs*"Determining whether two variables are equivalent is one of the most important operations in programming.”
 That’s…*[www.impressivewebs.com](http://www.impressivewebs.com)

 What is the difference between == and === in JavaScript?*On the surface == and === appear to be functionally the same, so why bother typing an extra character?
 In this video…*[www.oreilly.com](http://www.oreilly.com)

-Why javascript’s typeof always return “object”?*To add in with the others, typeof returns both objects and primitives.
+Why javascript’s typeof always return "object”?*To add in with the others, typeof returns both objects and primitives.
 There are 5 primitive types in javascript…*[stackoverflow.com](http://stackoverflow.com)

 Checking Types in Javascript*Have you ever wondered: what is the correct way to check if a Javascript variable is an Array?
 Do a Google search and…*[tobyho.com](http://tobyho.com)

 How to better check data types in javascript - Webbjocke*To check what data type something has in javascript is not always the easiest.
 The language itself provides an operator…*[webbjocke.com](http://webbjocke.com)

-A JavaScript Fundamentals Cheat Sheet: Scope, Context, and “this”*Scope Scope refers to where a variable can be accessed within a program.
+A JavaScript Fundamentals Cheat Sheet: Scope, Context, and "this”*Scope Scope refers to where a variable can be accessed within a program.
 Some variables can be accessed from anywhere…*[dev.to](http://dev.to)

 Quick Tip: Function Expressions vs Function Declarations - SitePoint*This article was peer reviewed by Jeff Mott.
 Thanks to all of SitePoint’s peer reviewers for making SitePoint content…*[www.sitepoint.com](http://www.sitepoint.com)